 “I have my bag waiting outside, can someone please bring it in?”
-I asked and she called up a lobby guy who literally struggled to find and then carry the bag inside.
+I asked and she called up a lobby guy who struggled first to find and then carry the bag inside.

 Things were pretty smooth so far.
 I was just waiting to enter my room and crash on the bed.
 It was a hot day, and I was exhausted.

 Once my room was ready, I was asked to follow the lead of the lobby guy.
 He led me to a stair, where we were to climb three floors.
 “Top floor!” said the guy with a smile, all excited about something.
-There was no elevator to carry us there and I wasn’t sure what was there to be excited about the “top floor.”
+I wasn’t sure what was there to be excited about the “top floor.”

 Once we reached my room, a disaster was waiting for me.
-The room smelled like a whole bunch of junkies smoked there days and nights for a year!
+The room smelled like a bunch of junkies smoked there days and nights!
 The smell of smoke was literally inside everything that was present in the room.
 The bath, the table, chairs, wardrobe.
 It smelled horrible in there.